 Baby development at 10-11 months: what’s happening

 Your baby is very interested in conversations.
 You’ll often hear baby’s first word around this age.
-Baby is still mainly babbling but might try out one or two words they know the meaning of, especially ‘dada’ or ‘mama’.
+Baby is still mainly babbling but might try out 1-2 words they know the meaning of, especially ‘dada’ or ‘mama’.

-But if your baby isn’t talking yet, don’t worry – they’ll communicate with you using body language like waving and pointing.
-Your baby will also stop what they're doing when they hear ‘no’.
+But if your baby isn’t talking yet, don’t worry – your baby communicates with you using body language like waving and pointing.
+Your baby also stops what they’re doing when they hear ‘no’.

 When you sing with your baby, they might join in.
 Your baby also enjoys looking at pictures in books and loves reading with you.

 Your baby is busy learning all the time.
-They love finding hidden objects – for example, a toy hidden under a cup.
-They also like it when you show them how things work – for example, how to put a lid on a container.
-And baby’s reaching out and grabbing things, using them and maybe even throwing them!
+Your baby loves finding hidden objects – for example, a toy hidden under a cup.
+Your baby also likes it when you show them how things work – for example, how to put a lid on a container.
+And your baby is reaching out and grabbing things, using them and maybe even throwing them!

 Your baby will probably need help to stand, but they might try standing on their own for a few seconds.
-Babies are more comfortable walking around if they can hold onto furniture or they might want to hold your hand.
-But sometimes your baby will want to try walking on their own without your help.
+Babies are more comfortable walking around if they can hold onto furniture, or they might want to hold your hand.
+But your baby might want to try walking on their own without your help too.

 At this age your baby might also: